-Although you can include just about anything in a mood board, you still have to make sure that it’s organized and presentable to the client.
-You don’t want to waste their time by sending them a mood board with hundreds of random images.
+Although you can include just about anything when creating a mood board as a freelance graphic designer, make sure that it’s organized and presentable to the client.
+You don’t want to waste their time by sending a mood board with hundreds of random images.
 Instead, choose only the ones you feel best represent your intent and arrange them in a manner that’s easily understandable.

 WAYS TO CREATE A MOOD BOARD

-Pinterest is very popular among graphic designers, and for good reason, It’s basically a one-stop shop combining both inspiration and mood boarding.
+Pinterest is very popular among graphic designers and for good reason, It’s basically a one-stop shop combining both inspiration and mood boarding.
 After signing up, feel free to explore the site to your heart’s content and uncover thousands of visuals from which to create your mood boards.

 Go Moodboard is a simple-to-use tool and requires no account to get started.
 Just drop images into a selected template and upload.
 You also have the option to add comments to images , making it easier for you to share your thoughts with the client.

 Even without a client, having a few mood boards prepared beforehand can be useful since you never know when they might come in handy.